 The lost art of conversation

 You come in early, you work hard, you leave late, and you start it all over again the next day.
-You spend half of your waking hours in this place, but it doesn’t seem to be paying off.
+Half of of your waking hours are spent in this place, but it doesn’t seem to be paying off.
+You sit in meetings and try to advocate for yourself, but the conversation never seems to go your way.
+You’re passed up for promotions, denied new responsibilities, and feel stuck and overwhelmed.

 If this is you, let me ask – how’s your relationship with your boss?
 Do you connect often and is she helping you reach your growth goals?
 Do you regularly leave meetings feeling, heard and supported, with positive forward momentum?